Joadevy/freecodecamp-Tribute-Page/readme.md

-This project consist in a tribute page in memory of Galileo Galilei in order to complying with the freecodecamp challenges from their responsive web design certification.
+# freecodecamp-Tribute-Page
+This is my first project of the Responsive Web Design certification from free code camp org.